-If there is not the slightest chance of any-one being affected by you moving off, including oncoming traffic and pedestrians, then there is no need of signalling.
-However we reccomend always signal before moving away.
+If there is not the slightest chance of anyone being affected by you moving off, including oncoming traffic and pedestrians, then there is no need for signalling.
+However, we recommend always signaling before moving away.

 A horn should only be used when warning someone of any danger due to another vehicle or any other kind of danger, and not to indicate your annoyance.

 It is illegal to use a horn on a moving vehicle on a restricted road, basically a road that has street lights and a 30 mph limit, between the times of 11:30 p.m. and 07:00 a.m.

 You have to take an eyesight test before you start practical test.